- Graduate Computing Facility

 The Department has an excellent Imaging Facility, with several confocal microscopes, laser ablation and image analysis facilities.
 Matt Wayland should be your first point of contact if you'd like to use any of these, but you can find out more about the facilities available here.

-Barrie Fuller is the Chemical Safety Officer and will tell you all you need to know about filling in COSHH forms, finding MSDS and the disposal of hazardous chemicals.
-Check with your group first if there is someone in charge of health and safety, and they'll explain all you need to know, or you can also refer to the Health and Safety pages.
+Ian Goldstone is Department Safety Officer and will tell you all you need to know about filling in Risk Assessments, finding MSDS and the disposal of hazardous chemicals.
+You can also refer to the Health and Safety pages.